Voice-First-AI/data-collection-jovo---firebase/README.md

-# Jovo Template: Hello World
+# Jovo + Voice First: Data Collection

 This template contains a Jovo Sample Voice App with a simple "Hello World!" greeting, asking for the user's name and returning a personalised message.
 This is the default template for the `jovo new` command.

+Voice First Addition:
+All Session data is stored in Firebase using their Firestore offering.

 ## Quick Start